 Graves wrote of Deià, ‘I found everything I wanted as a writer: sun, sea, mountains, spring water, shady trees, no politics and a few civilised luxuries such as electric light and a bus service to Palma.’
 La Residencia is a tranquil haven for all these and more.
 Despite its luxury, this is a hotel with a homely, inviting and warm ambience.
 It’s no surprise that its devotees return again and again.

-¶ CountryClubuk Members receive special rates and amenities all season, including currently currently starting at approximately £450 per night for an entry-level double room including breakfast, complimentary room upgrade, early check-in and late check-out if available on arrival.
-The hotel opens for the season on March 19 and closes on October 28.PLEASE READ: CountryClubuk Club Rules and Terms and Conditions
+CountryClubuk Members receive special rates and amenities all season, currently starting at about £450 per night for an entry-level double room including breakfast, with complimentary room upgrade, early check-in and late check-out if available on arrival.

 We believe our CountryClubuk Members’ rates to be the very best.
 Only Members are eligible for these and other exclusive advantageous rates: to join the Club for yourself or your guests, saving you hundreds of pounds on Day One, please click here or call us on 020 7399 2960 for full details.